 Using the Lie-Nielsen handplane that I hand engraved to smooth the base of my chair seat.
 Photo Courtesy of Justin Mabie.

-Being in Greg Pennington's workshop is like stepping back in time.
+Being in Greg Pennington's workshop is like stepping back into a different era.
 He hand built his entire building and its walls are filled with the timeless tools of the trade of furniture making.
 Spoke shaves, travishers, draw knives and mallets become decorative decor as well as conversation pieces on top of their basic function as tools in a maker's workspace.

 In order to bring my chair home with me on the airplane, I needed it partially disassembled.
 I glued the seat and legs but packaged the spindles and arm rail separately, in pieces on top of it.
 Once I arrived home, I'll admit I was scared to finish the chair.
 Without the access to the tools I had in Greg's shop, I was worried that I would crack something during glue up.
 Thankfully, that did not happen and I now have a beautiful Windsor Chair that I made with my own hands.